-/prəyat prəyùt/ be on guard, fight together /pùənlù:k puənlwk/ overthrow astoundingly iv.
-Alliterative sequence
+/prəyat prəyùt/ /pùənlù:k puənlùik/ be on guard, fight together overthrow astoundingly fell over, to lie on the ground

 Quite apart from the occurrence of alliterative compounds, alliteration occurs in successive words or syllables without any coordination of meaning being involved.
 Three or more syllables in succession may be affected.